hyndland-primary-parent-council/hyndland-primary-parent-council.github.io/content/privacy-notice-cookies.md

 * * *

-In order to receive newsletters and other email notifications, please email us at [enquiries@hyndlandprimaryparentcouncil.org](mailto:enquiries@hyndlandprimaryparentcouncil.org) and specifically state that you wish for the Parent Council to keep in touch with you, providing us with your first name, surname and email address.
+In order to receive newsletters and other email notifications, please email us at [hello@hyndlandprimary.parent-council.scot](mailto:hello@hyndlandprimary.parent-council.scot) and specifically state that you wish for the Parent Council to keep in touch with you, providing us with your first name, surname and email address.

 Please copy, paste and complete the following statement in your email to us: